 Welcome to the gorgeous Punakha dzong, the Palace of Bliss!

-Punakha dzong sits against a mountain backdrop at the confluence of the Pho Chhu and Mo Chhu rivers.
-Pho Chhu means ‘father’ and Mo Chhu ‘mother‘, and the dzong is an impressive series of imbricated buildings and courtyards.
+Punakha dzong sits nestled by surrounding mountains at the confluence of the Pho Chhu and Mo Chhu rivers.
+Pho Chhu means ‘father’ and Mo Chhu ‘mother‘.

 THIMPHU MARKET, BHUTAN

 A bit of down to earth shopping at Thimpu’s open air market.
-Friendly smiles, laughing children, huge meat carcasses, vegetables, rice, trinkets, dried cheese strung like mala beads, and oh yes, piles of red and green CHILI !!
+Friendly smiles, laughing children, meat carcasses as big as a car, colorful vegetables, rice, trinkets, dried cheese strung like mala beads, and oh yes, piles of red and green CHILI !!

 EMA DATSHI – BHUTANESE CHEESE AND CHILI STEW